 Commodities are inherently risky assets, but understanding the price drivers and details of the vehicles that offer exposure to these resources can empower investors to use this asset class efficiently.
 This guide covers some of the basics of investing in commodities, from the different types of exposure and vehicles to the primary drivers of returns.

 In order to understand the potential benefits and drawbacks of commodities, it is first important to understand what exactly commodities are.
 Defining this asset class can be challenging; most will point to examples of commodities when asked exactly what a commodity is.
-Commodities come from a variety of sources; gold is mined from the ground while cattle give live birth.
-Similarly, the uses for commodities are wide-ranging; copper is used primarily in construction activities, while sugar is used as a sweetener, input for certain biofuels, and a number of different applications.
+Commodities come from a variety of sources; for example, gold is mined from the ground while cattle give live birth.
+Similarly, the uses for commodities are wide-ranging; copper is used primarily in construction, while sugar is used as a sweetener, input for certain biofuels, and a number of different applications.
 So defining commodities by the source or end use is fruitless.

-Classification as a commodity focuses on the concept of fungibility–meaning that commodities treated as equivalent or interchangable by end users and financial investors alike.
+Classification of a commodity focuses on the concept of fungibility–meaning that commodities can be treated as equivalent or interchangable by end users and financial investors alike.
 Essentially, fungibility requires identical (or near identical) physical properties; fungible goods are similar regardless of where they were produced or where they are located.
 Gold is perhaps the best example: a bar of bullion vaulted in New York is the same as a bar stored in Singapore.
-Light sweet crude oil is light sweet crude oil, regardless of whether it resides on a tanker in the middle of the Atlantic or a pipeline in Louisiana [see also 25 Ways To Invest In Crude Oil].
+Light sweet crude oil is light sweet crude oil, regardless of whether it resides on a tanker in the middle of the Atlantic or in a pipeline in Louisiana [see also 25 Ways To Invest In Crude Oil].

 Most financial securities are not fungible.
 Stocks of similar companies certainly aren’t identical; Pepsi and Coca-Cola, for example, may be similar companies but their stocks are obviously not interchangeable.
 The same can be said for bonds; debt issued by Ford Motor Company is not the same as debt issued by the U.S. government.

 Fungibility is a critical concept in commodity markets, as it standardizes the market and allows investors around the world to trade high volumes of goods on a daily basis.
 No analysis of the underlying products is needed, and it often isn’t possible.
 Fungibility as it relates to commodities simplifies the valuation of these assets considerably; pricing of commodities is derived from supply and demand for a given resource–nothing more.
-Of course predicting and understanding the drivers of supply and demand is no easy feat, but the pricing equation for commodities is extremely simple at the heart [see also Three Things Wall Street Journal Didn’t Tell You About Commodities].
+Of course, predicting and understanding the drivers of supply and demand is no easy feat, but the pricing equation for commodities is extremely simple at heart [see also Three Things Wall Street Journal Didn’t Tell You About Commodities].

-Segmenting The Commodity Market: Hard vs. Soft Commodities
+Segmenting the Commodity Market: Hard vs. Soft Commodities

-As mentioned previously, the commodity umbrella is a wide one, covering dozens of individual natural resources–many of which have very little in common from a physical or economic perspective.
+As mentioned previously, the commodity umbrella is a wide one, covering dozens of individual natural resources, many of which have very little in common from a physical or economic perspective.

 Commodities can be bifurcated into soft commodities and hard commodities.
 Soft commodities are generally grown on plants or trees, while hard commodities are mined or otherwise extracted from the ground.
-Soft commodities include many agricultural resources, such as corn, wheat, sugar, livestock, and soybeans.
-Hard commodities include industrial and precious metals, such as gold, copper, nickel, silver, platinum, and zinc.
+Soft commodities include many agricultural resources such as corn, wheat, sugar, livestock, and soybeans.
+Hard commodities include industrial and precious metals such as gold, copper, nickel, silver, platinum, and zinc.
 Also falling under the “hard” commodity classification are oil products, such as natural gas and light sweet crude oil.

-A more granular approach to commodities involves slicing the market up into “commodity families,” groups of natural resources that generally exhibit similar physical properties and and uses.
+A more granular approach to commodities involves slicing the market up into “commodity families", groups of natural resources that generally exhibit similar physical properties and and uses.
 The six major commodity families include:

 - Precious Metals: Gold, silver, platinum, and palladium all fall under this category.